paskalian/WID_LoadLibrary/README.md

     // I created a do-while loop.
 The outcome won't be affected.
     //
     // MOST FLAGS = CONVERTED_DONT_RESOLVE_DLL_REFERENCES (0x2) | LOAD_LIBRARY_AS_DATAFILE_EXCLUSIVE (0x40) | LOAD_LIBRARY_REQUIRE_SIGNED_TARGET (0x80)
+    // LOAD_LIBRARY_SEARCH_APPLICATION_DIR (0x200) | LOAD_LIBRARY_SEARCH_USER_DIRS (0x400)
+    //
+    // Whilst debugging I realized flags came as 0x600 - LOAD_LIBRARY_SEARCH_USER_DIRS (0x400) | LOAD_LIBRARY_SEARCH_APPLICATION_DIR (0x200)
+    // I called LoadLibraryExW with Flags set to 0 and the path being absolute.
+    // Going a little back I realized the cause of this was LdrpPreprocessDllName inside LdrpLoadDll.
+    // If a non-relative (in our case absolute) path was sent to LdrpPreprocessDllName, it first gets the FullPath then ORs the actual flags with 0x600,

     LdrpLogInternal("minkernel\\ntdll\\ldrapi.c", 0x379, "LdrpLoadDllInternal", 3, "DLL name: %wZ\n", FullPath);
     do